 By mid afternoon we were all starving, the day had started early with getting the kids all on their way before we even started riding.
 We really wanted to go to Coco’s for lunch for curry but couldn’t find one.
 We kept riding and riding and hoping we’d see one and finally we just had to give up.
 Instead we settled on a Jusco food court (a mall).
 All the other guys went for Chinese food but I was so hungry I needed some “real” food so Tom and I went to McDonalds.
 Let me tell you, french fries have never tasted so good!
 I also got an ice cream cone of new favorite flavor at Blue Seal, it’s called Okinawa Salt Cookie and it’s heavenly.
 I loved that I didn’t care one bit how many calories I consumed because I knew I still had another 40 miles of riding ahead of me!

 We’d been going at an easy pace enjoying what a pretty day it was.
 We kind of pushed it a little toward the end of the ride when we had some hills.
 They weren’t huge but big enough to challenge us and make us feel tired.
-I smiled when I saw Tom with the camera as I came up one of the final hills but I really felt like this:

 By the time we reached Camp Schwab, our destination for the evening, I was definitely ready to get off my bike.
 But I felt great knowing that I had kept up all day and really enjoyed the ride.
-Ali met us with our suit cases and a fantastic dinner.
-Then we all headed off to bed to get ready for the big ride the next day!

 A few more shots from day one!